gcristian/minka/README.md

 # **What is Minka ?**

-### Minka is a scaler tool for applications, providing a highly-available and fault-tolerant  service of distribution and balancing of application’s workload.
+### A tool to scale applications, providing a highly-available and fault-tolerant  service of distribution and balancing of application’s workload.

-#### Applying the sharding pattern to divide-and-conquer application's resources, it allows user-defined unit of works to be: grouped, distributed, transported, and assigned into shards.
+##### Applying the sharding pattern to divide-and-conquer application's resources, it allows user-defined unit of works to be: grouped, distributed, transported, and assigned into shards.

 ### Common concepts